psycopg/psycopg/docs/api/pool.rst

       .. note::

-          The pool can be used as context manager too, in which case it will be closed at the end of the block:
+          The pool can be used as context manager too, in which case it will be opened when entering the block and closed at the end:

           .. code:: python